opea-project/GenAIInfra/kubeai/README.md

 ## Features

-The following features are enabled at the moment.
+The following features are available at the moment.

-- Installing KubeAI using Helm and using OPEA configuration.
-- OPEA configuration includes OPEA images for  vLLM CPU and Gaudi, Persistent Volume Claims (PVC) for model caching and resource profile for Gaudi.
+- OpenAI APIs - tested/working
+- OPEA Gaudi and CPU support - tested/working
+- Persistent Volume cache for models - tested/working
+- Model downloading & inference engine deployment - tested/working
+- Scaling pods to/from zero - tested/working
+- Load based autoscaling - not tested/included
+- Integration with OPEA appplication - missing

+The following models are included.

 - Text generation model (llama-3.1-8b) for vLLM (CPU and Gaudi) using PVC
 - Text embedding model (BAII/BGE) for vLLM (CPU) using PVC
-- Text generation model (qwen-2.5-0.5b for OLlama /CPU)
+- Text generation model (qwen-2.5-0.5b) for OLlama (CPU)

 # Installation